 Nitrous oxide abuse no laughing matter for addicts

-CARDIFF, UNITED KINGDOM - JUNE 27: Used metal canisters of nitrous oxide, also known as hippy crack or happy gas, left on the floor at Roald Dahl Plass in Cardiff Bay following a lockdown party on June 27, 2020 in Cardiff, United Kingdom.
-Source: Getty / Matthew Horwood/Getty Images
+Used nitrous oxide cannisters discarded after a lockdown party in June 2020 in Cardiff in the United Kingdom Source: Getty / Matthew Horwood/Getty Images

 Share